Washington Custody

 General information and definitions

-The parenting plan will give decision-making authority to one or both parents regarding the children’s education, health care, and religious upbringing and will set forth a residential schedule (where the child lives).
-However, regardless of who is given decision-making in the parenting plan, either parent may make emergency decisions affecting the health or safety of the child and each parent may make decisions regarding the day-to-day care and control of the child while the child is residing with that parent.3
+The parenting plan will give decision-making power (authority) to one or both parents for the children’s education, health care, and religious upbringing.
+It will also create a residential schedule for where the child lives.
+However, regardless of who is given decision-making in the parenting plan, either parent may make emergency decisions affecting the health or safety of the child, and each parent may make decisions regarding the day-to-day care and control of the child while the child is residing with that parent.3

-A parenting plan can be issued as part of a:
+A parenting plan can be issued as part of any of the following petitions:

-• Petition for a Parenting Plan, which is filed when paternity has been established but no parenting plan was entered.
+- Parenting Plan, which is filed when paternity has been established, but no parenting plan was entered.

 2 R.C.W. § 26.09.184(1)